KotodamaTL/obscure-nasuverse/Notes.md

 The light pierced through the girl's wing and the plane's body, snatching away even the plane's AI and the girl's consciousness.

-And now, a few minutes later, he unconscious angel slowly woke up.
+And now, a few minutes later, the unconscious angel slowly woke up.

 “Good morning.”
 As soon as I talked to her, she turned around and looked outside.
 The thing called an Aristotle was disappearing into the distance.